×

 Numerous essential oils can be inhaled or applied topically to treat vertigo symptoms.
 In addition, vertigo symptoms like nausea, headaches, and dizziness can be treated naturally and affordably using essential oils.

 Essential oils like peppermint, ginger, lavender, and lemon are alternatives for treating vertigo.
-Before using an essential oil topically, it is inhaled through an infuser or diluted in carrier oil.
+Before applying essential oil topically, it should be either inhaled using an infuser or diluted with a carrier oil.
 Finding the most effective oil to cure vertigo symptoms may require trial and error with different oils.

-It is believed that both honey and apple cider vinegar have therapeutic advantages for enhancing blood flow to the brain.
-Therefore, a mixture of two parts honey and one part apple cider vinegar can be used to both prevent and cure vertigo symptoms.
+Honey and apple cider vinegar are thought to have therapeutic properties that improve blood circulation to the brain.
+A blend of two parts honey and one part apple cider vinegar may help in both preventing and alleviating vertigo symptoms.

 Acupressure